Standard:

 Apply all security patches to operating systems, software, and firmware based on risk.
 For endpoint and mobile devices, configure automatic patching.
 Yale Managed Workstations are configured for automatic patching.

-Some vulnerabilities need an emergency response of fewer than 30 days.
 These four questions will help you decide if an emergency response is required.
-If you answer "yes" to at least three of the questions, invoke your emergency patch process (see YALE-MSS-6.1.5).
+If you answer “yes” to at least three of the questions, invoke your emergency patch process (see YALE-MSS-6.1.3).

 Guidance on the four questions to decide if you need emergency patching:

-• Is there an active exploit?
+- Is there an active exploit?
 This answer can change.
 The longer the vulnerability is known, the more likely there is an active exploit.
-If you answered "no" to this question, but "yes" to two or more of questions 1, 2, and 3, you must monitor the status of exploits weekly.
-If an active exploit becomes known, you must implement your emergency patch process (see YALE-MSS-6.1.5).
+If you answered “no” to this question, but “yes” to two or more of questions 1, 2, and 3, you must monitor the status of exploits weekly.
+If an active exploit becomes known, you must implement your emergency patch process (see YALE-MSS-6.1.3).